nomeata/haskell-for-readers/haskell-for-readers.md

 Haskell is all about abstraction, and clearly, there *is* a common pattern here.
 If distill the abstract type here, using `m` to stand for the type constructor, we get `m a -> (a -> m b) -> m b`.
 Remember that for a moment.

-For all the type constructors, there is something else that we want to do.
+For all these type constructors, there is something else that we want to do.
 When we have a value `x` of type `a`, we want to be able to treat it as

 * a computation that could fail (but doesn’t), or
-* a computation that accesses state of type `s` before returning `x`,
+* a computation that could access state of type `s` (but doesn’t actually loo at it) before returning `x`,
-* a parser that does not touch the input, but simply always produces `x`, etc.
+* a parser that does not touch the input, but simply always produces `x`,
 * etc.

 Again, we could have separate function for each of these, say, injection functions, but that would be tedious.
 So if we try to phrase this as an abstract type, in terms of `m`, we get `a -> m a`.